Redna/aribox/Readme.md

 # Some things to mention

 - I was not able to figure out the optimal startup time for the box.
-It seems the external soundcard needs some boot time.
-If the aribox.service starts to early after system startup, the driver is not initialized properly (15s seems to be working - however, my doughter does not really like to wait :D)
+It seems the external sound card needs some boot time.
+If the aribox.service starts to early after system startup, the driver is not initialized properly (15s seems to be working - however, my daughter does not really like to wait :D)
 - Sometimes the RFC reader does not get signals properly when a card is not removed from the top of the reader.
 I added a 2s threshold for the time a card needs to be removed for the reader before replaying.
-However, somtimes the song gets replayed without removing the card form the reaqder.
+However, sometimes the song gets replayed without removing the card form the reader.